r-a-qureshi/nanorcc/README.md

 ## TODO
 * Create Documentation
 * Write function or class to adjust data from the same platform across different code sets
-* Write function or class to perform quality control checks
 * Write test cases for above code
 ## Tutorial
 ```python